Carcassonne Game Rules

 - A monastery

-- A field (place lying down)
+- A field (placed lying down)

-Important Rule:
+Important rule:

 | Feature | Points When Completed | Unfinished at Game End |